agnosto/fansly-scraper/config.md

 ### Recorded chat

-I saved chat messages in a json format to be compatible with the player from this amazing archive project: https://archive.ragtag.moe/player
+Chat messages are saved in a json format to be compatible with the player from this amazing archive project: https://archive.ragtag.moe/player

 It allows you to play local videos with the chat to have full context of streams with timestamps of the messages (as close as possible).